Professor Headshots in Boston: Academic Professional Photography — Photography Shark

 How far is the studio from Boston universities?

-The studio at 83 E Water St in Rockland is about 30 minutes south of Boston — easily reachable from Harvard, MIT, BU, BC, Tufts, Northeastern, and the other institutions clustered around the city.
+The studio at 83 E Water Street in Rockland is about 30 minutes south of Boston — easily reachable from Harvard, MIT, BU, BC, Tufts, Northeastern, and the other institutions clustered around the city.
 Free on-site parking is a significant advantage over parking near campus.

 Chris McCarthy — Photography Shark